British Board of Film Classification: Change of name and scope

-In 1984, the organisation changed its name to "reflect the fact that classification plays a far larger part in the board's work than censorship".
+In 1984, the board changed its name to The British Board of Film Classification to "reflect the fact that classification plays a far larger part in the board's work than censorship".
+The board's holding company, the Incorporated Association of Kinematograph Manufacturers, aligned its name with the board the following year (followed by another minor alteration in 2003 to British Board of Film Classification).
 At that time it was given responsibility for classifying videos for hire or purchase to view in the home as well as films shown in cinemas.
 Home video and cinema versions of a film usually receive the same certificate, although occasionally a film may receive a more restrictive certificate for the home video market (sometimes due to the bonus features), as it is easier for children to watch a home video than to be admitted into a cinema.

 In December 1986, the first computer game to be certified by the BBFC was an illustrated text adventure called Dracula, based on the Bram Stoker novel, published by CRL; the game received a 15 certificate.
 The first computer game to receive an 18 certificate, on 11 December 1987, was another illustrated text adventure called Jack the Ripper, also by CRL, which dealt with the infamous real life murders in Victorian London.
 The horror in both games came through largely in their detailed prose.
 Had the game publishers reprinted the games' text in book form, it would not have carried a certificate, as the BBFC has no oversight over print media.
 Both games had numerous certificate stickers all over their covers to emphasise to parents and retailers that they were not intended for children, as computer games carrying BBFC certificates were previously unheard of.